 Practice safer bed-sharing.
 Intentional bed-sharing may be a way to help your baby feel close to you, but start to learn how to sleep when she’s not *on* you.
 See situation #3 for safer ways to bed-share.

 Transition to a safe sleep space.
 I know.
 This is probably not the answer you were hoping for.
-But, the safest thing to do is to help baby learn to sleep in a bassinet, baby box, pack ‘n’ play, or crib.
+But, the safest thing to do is to help baby learn to sleep in a bassinet, pack ‘n’ play, or crib.
 Start slowly and focus on naptime first.
-Put her down drowsy but still awake for a nap in her new bed.
-Give her 3 minutes to settle in.
-After 3 minutes, if she’s crying, pick her up and try again at the next nap time.
+Put them down drowsy but still awake for a nap in their new bed.
+Give them 3 minutes to settle in.
+After 3 minutes, if they're crying, pick them up and try again at the next nap time.
 The next day, try 5 minutes.
-Eventually, she’ll adjust to her new sleep space.
+Eventually, they’ll adjust to their new sleep space.